-9.2.
-Overview of some interesting (astounding) facts about life
+8.2.
+Some interesting (astounding) facts about life

 Life processes require an input of energy in order to sustain the organization which is essential - or identical? - to it.
 To drive the analogy into the ground, the entropy tax must be paid constantly until the failing organism defaults and entropy forecloses - and the organism loses.